 Weekly Space Hangout

 Unlike some of the other astrophotography channels I’ve sampled, this guy realizes that we don’t all have expensive DSLRs, telescopes, and trackers.
-While he does cover how to get good photos with this higher-end equipment he will also show you how to use a smartphone and binoculars to get you started.
+While he does cover how to get good photos with his higher-end equipment he will often also show you how to use a smartphone and binoculars to get you started.

 - The YouTube Channel

-- Favorite episodes: UFO in front of Mars, Astrophotography Shootout
+- UFO in front of Mars

 - Astrobiscuit website

 These channels deserved their own category.
-In a way I’d call these guys Makers, but they are more in it for the experimentation, for trying out wild things, and prove their theories about how things will work.
+In a way I’d call these guys Makers, but they are more in it for the experimentation, for trying out wild things, and to prove their theories about how things will work.

 He’s charming and entertaining, with a side of smart.